 So if your top sets on bench require you to complete six reps, that’s about 30 seconds total time under tension.
 Well, what if you increased that time but still achieved the same amount of reps?
 If you could successfully do that then that would mean you are completing more work and in theory, more hypertrophy and strength gains should occur.
 Many times people think that doing more reps is the answer to increasing time under tension but perhaps just focusing on the cadence of your repetition is the answer for you.
 Give it a try and see what happens.

 Try the three approaches mentioned above, give each their own time to work and then make your judgement at that point.
-You may find that eventually, you’re using all of them somewhere in your programs which will go a long way towards improving your penchant for strength.
+You may find that eventually, you’re using all of them somewhere in your programs which will go a long way towards improving your penchant for strength with tension training.

 Author: Dana Bushell